-5.3.1 Save in exceptional and justifiable circumstances, No Advance Notice Testing shall be the method for Sample collection save in exceptional and justifiable circumstances.
+5.3.1 Save in exceptional and justifiable circumstances, No Advance Notice Testing shall be the method for Sample collection- save in exceptional and justifiable circumstances.
 The Athlete shall be the first Person notified that they have been selected for Sample collection, except where prior contact with a third party is required as specified in Article 5.3.7.
 In order to ensure that Testing is conducted on a No Advance Notice Testing basis, the Testing Authority (and the Sample Collection Authority, if different) shall ensure that Athlete selection decisions are only disclosed in advance of Testing to those who strictly need to know in order for such Testing to be conducted.
 Any notification to a third party shall be conducted in a secure and confidential manner so that there is no risk that the Athlete will receive any advance notice of their selection for Sample collection.
 For In-Competition Testing, such notification shall occur at the end of the Competition in which the Athlete is competing.

 [Comment to 5.3.1: Every effort should be made to ensure Event Venue or training venue staff are not aware that Testing may take place in advance.
-It is not justifiable for a National Federation or other body to insist that it be given advance notice of Testing of Athletes under its jurisdictionauthority so that it can have a representative present at suchTestingsuch Testing.]
+It is not justifiable for a National Federation or other body to insist that it be given advance notice of Testing of Athletes under its jurisdictionauthority so that it can have a representative present at such Testing.]

-- 5.3.2 The To conduct or assist with the Sample Collection Sessions, the Sample Collection Authority shall appoint and authorise authorize Sample Collection Personnel to conduct or assist with Sample Collection Sessions who have been trained for their assigned responsibilities, who do not have a conflict of interest in the outcome of the Sample collection, and who are not Minors. - 5.3.3 Sample Collection Personnel shall have official documentation, provided by the Sample Collection Authority, evidencing their authority to collect a Sample from the Athlete, such as an authorisation authorization letter from the Testing Authority.
-DCOs shall also carry complementary identification which includes their name and photograph (i.e., identification card from the Sample Collection Authority, driver's licencelicense, health card, passport or similar valid identification) and the expiry date of the identification. - 5.3.4 The Testing Authority or otherwise the Sample Collection Authority shall establish criteria to validate the identity of an Athlete selected to provide a Sample.
+- 5.3.2 The Sample Collection Authority shall appoint and authorise Sample Collection Personnel to conduct or assist with Sample Collection Sessions who have been trained for their assigned responsibilities, who do not have a conflict of interest in the outcome of the Sample collection, and who are not Minors. - 5.3.3 Sample Collection Personnel shall have official documentation, provided by the Sample Collection Authority, evidencing their authority to collect a Sample from the Athlete, such as an authorisation letter from the Testing Authority.
+DCOs shall also carry complementary identification which includes their name and photograph (i.e., identification card from the Sample Collection Authority, driver's licence, health card, passport or similar valid identification) and the expiry date of the identification. - 5.3.4 The Testing Authority or otherwise the Sample Collection Authority shall establish criteria to validate the identity of an Athlete selected to provide a Sample.
 This ensures the selected Athlete is the Athlete who is notified.
-The methodIf the Athlete is not readily identifiable, a third party may be asked to identify them and the details of such identification of the Athlete shall be documented on the Doping Control form. - 5.3.5 The Sample Collection Authority, DCO or Chaperone, as applicable, shall establish the location of the selected Athlete and plan the approach and timing of notification, taking into consideration the specific circumstances of the sport/Competition/training session/etc. and the situation inquestionin question.

-5.3.6 The Sample Collection Authority, DCO or Chaperone shall establish a system for the detailed recording of document Athlete notification attempt(s) andoutcomeand outcome(s).
+The method of identification of If the Athlete shall be is not readily identifiable, a third party may be asked to identify them and the details of such identification documented on the Doping Control form. - 5.3.5 The Sample Collection Authority, DCO or Chaperone, as applicable, shall establish the location of the selected Athlete and plan the approach and timing of notification, taking into consideration the specific circumstances of the sport/Competition/training session/etc. and the situation in question. - 5.3.6 The Sample Collection Authority shall establish a system for the detailed recording of document Athlete notification attempt(s) and outcome(s).